 In the past five years, this destructive pest has rampaged into Waukesha County, SE Wisconsin and northern IL.
 Japanese beetles consume on more than three hundred plants.
 Rose bushes and grape vines are among their top targets.

 Japanese beetles are about a half-inch in size.
 Their metallic-green bodies are partly covered by bronze-colored wings.
 They attack eat up trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
 The bugs feed on only the material between the veins.

 Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Waukesha County.
 Adults dig into grass to lay eggs.
 The hatched grubs in the lawn eat the roots of grasses and other plants.
 Brown tracks or large spots result.

 If these experiences sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control application can be used on the larvae.
+Grub control killer can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Waukesha County home.